Leon Edel: Life and career

 Edel's work remains an important source for studies of the author.

-In October 1996, about a year before Leon Edel died, Sheldon M. Novick published Henry James: The Young Master (in 2007 Novick also published Henry James: The Mature Master).
+In October 1996, about a year before Edel died, Sheldon M. Novick published Henry James: The Young Master (in 2007 Novick also published Henry James: The Mature Master).
 Novick's volume "caused something of an uproar in Jamesian circles" as, like other more recent biographies of Walt Whitman and John Singer Sargent, it challenged the notion, deriving from a once-familiar paradigm in biographies of homosexuals when direct evidence was non-existent, that James lived a celibate life.
 Novick also criticized Edel for following a discounted Freudian interpretation of homosexuality "as a kind of failure."
 The difference of views led to a series of exchanges between Edel and Novick that were published by Slate.